 - First develop a prototype in your own ranks

 This process helps you to capture your product in detail.

 - Focus on the MVP (Minimum Viable Product).

 The important thing is to work on the customer as quickly as possible and start with the first marketable version of your product.

 - In addition to the budget for development, plan enough budget for the roll-out.

 Attention!
 You should calculate here with again 2-3 times the budget that you have already planned for the development, this is far underestimated in 80% of cases.

 - Start with a free version that already includes all the essential features.

 This has been by far the most successful model for several years and is the only chance to generate enough prospects for your product.
 Premium subscription models based on premium features allow you to convert users into paying customers in the end.

-6. the search for investors.
 Finding suitable investors is a difficult topic and unfortunately almost indispensable for a successful app or web development nowadays.
 In this sector, budget is needed and even if, for example, a web platform or mobile app can already be developed from its own ranks, it often comes to bottlenecks at the latest when it comes to roll-out and marketing.
 Without paid advertising you will hardly have a chance to make your product public nowadays.
 I myself have experienced this case countless times, despite careful discussions in advance.
 The budget for the development was there and a first marketable product was created, only the liquidity for proper marketing and distribution was missing.
 But be careful, the search for investors must be approached with caution.